aymantarek16/react-portfolio/README.md

 # React + Vite Portfolio

-A React portfolio website is a personal website built using the React.js library, I have used all my skills in this project and added all my projects with continuous updating when building a new project.
+A personal portfolio website built using the React.js library, I have used all my skills in this project and added all my projects with continuous updating when building a new project.
 Also, there are all my contacts.
 The site is responsive to all types of screens and devices

 ### Site Components:
 1. Dark Mode Button:  to help change between light mode or dark mode according to what the visitor wants